-The 64M SDRAM is initialized after the power is applied to VDD and VDDQ (simultaneously) and the clock is stable.
+The 64Mb SDRAM is initialized after the power is applied to VDD and VDDQ (simultaneously), and the clock is stable with DQM High and CKE High.

 A 100μs delay is required prior to issuing any command other than a COMMAND INHIBIT or a NOP.
-The COMMAND INHIBIT or NOP may be applied during the 100us period and continue should at least through the end of the period.
+The COMMAND INHIBIT or NOP may be applied during the 100μs period and continue should at least through the end of the period.

 With at least one COMMAND INHIBIT or NOP command having been applied, a PRECHARGE command should be applied once the 100μs delay has been satisfied.
 All banks must be precharged.
-This will leave all banks in an idle state where two AUTO REFRESH cycles must be performed.
+This will leave all banks in an idle state, after which at least two AUTO REFRESH cycles must be performed.
 After the AUTO REFRESH cycles are complete, the SDRAM is then ready for mode register programming.

 The mode register should be loaded prior to applying any operational command because it will power up in an unknown state.
+After the Load Mode Register command, at least one NOP command must be asserted prior to any command.